 An adult residing in California can petition the court for a California name change to legally change their name.
 The process involves filing several forms and following the court’s name change procedures.
 The result is a court order recognizing the new name.
-An adult name change court process takes approximately two months.
+The court process for an adult name change takes approximately two months.

 If a woman was divorced in California and did not change her name during that proceeding, she can later request the family law court to restore her birth or former name at any time after the divorce becomes final.
-This is a much simpler process than a formal adult name change and can be accomplished fairly quickly through the family law court (See Changing Name During or After Divorce below).
+Returning to a maiden name after divorce is a much more straightforward process than a formal adult name change and can be accomplished relatively quickly through the family law court (See Changing Name During or After Divorce below).

 Special considerations pertain to adults who want to change their name and who are in prison, on parole or registered as sex offenders.
 They include:

 If you are in State prison, the court will not hear your petition unless you have written approval of the Director of Corrections.
-Whether or not to grant you permission is entirely at the discretion of the Director.
+Whether or not permission is granted is entirely at the discretion of the Director.
 [CCP Section 1279.5(b)]

 If you are on parole, the court will not hear your petition without the written approval of your parole agent or probation officer.
 By state law, your parole agent or probation officer must determine whether your name change would pose a security risk to the community.
 [CCP Section 1279.5(c)]

 If you are a registered sex offender under California Penal Code Section 290, the court will change your name only if the court determines that granting your petition “is in the best interest of justice” and will not adversely affect public safety.
 If the court grants your name change, you must notify local authorities of the change within five days [CCP Section 1279.5(d)].

 If you seek to change your name through a court Petition, the judge can refuse to grant your new name if a substantial reason exists for the denial.
 Under California law, “substantial reasons” include: